What Causes Migraines?

 Are there any side effects of the drugs you've prescribed?
 What can I do to prevent them?

-Are there lifestyle changes that can help prevent my headaches, such as diet, exercise, or meditation?
+Can lifestyle changes help prevent my headaches, such as diet, exercise, or meditation?

-How might my migraine headaches affect my life, and what changes, if any, should I make?
+How might my migraine headaches affect my life, and what changes should I make?

 How a Chiropractor Can Help With Migraines